earthstar-project/earthstar/docs/specification.md

 ## Ephemeral documents: deleteAfter

+Documents may be regular or ephemeral.
 Ephemeral documents have an expiration date, after which they MUST be proactively deleted by Earthstar libraries.

 Libraries MUST check for and delete all expired documents at least once an hour (while they are running).
 Deleted documents MUST be physically deleted, not just marked as ignored.